 Recommended test to detect activated protein C resistance and confirm presence of a factor V Leiden variant.
+Refer to Factor V Leiden (F5) R506Q Mutation (0097720) for individuals with prolonged baseline clotting times due to anticoagulation or a lupus anticoagulant.

 Electromagnetic Mechanical Clot Detection/Polymerase Chain Reaction/Fluorescence Monitoring